DarthMike/darthmike.github.io/source/_posts/2015-09-07-poor-mans-functional-programming-part-2.markdown

 ## Operators

 Spend some time reading about FP and you will eventually bump into some crazy-looking operators.
 Even though I don't think they increase readability of code, it's useful to understand how they work.

-For starters, remember that an operator in Swift is just a function.
-It can take two forms, depending on the operands it works with; A single operand, or two operands.
-When you see an operator in my opinion is actually better to think about the function and look at it's signature, rather than implementation, to understand what the operator does.

 If you start working with functions, you will eventually need to connect them in some ways.
 As far as FP is concerned, the connection should be done by, you guessed it, another function.
 This 'connecting' function will then somehow adapt between the output type of the first one, and the input type of the second one.